teymour-aldridge/sim/wasm-implementors.md

 # Note for implementors of WebAssembly modules.

-You will need to use Wasi.
+WebAssembly modules will need to use [Wasi](https://wasi.dev), the WebAssembly systems interface.

-Input will be fed to the standard input, which will look something like this:
+Input describing the game state will be fed to the standard input.
+The input will look something like this:

 ```
 positions: